MESG – Mississippi Eminent Scholars Grant

-- Score a minimum of a 29 on the National ACT (1350 on the SAT), or be named a National Merit or National Achievement Finalist or Semi-Finalist.
+- Score a minimum of a 29 on the National ACT (1350 on the SAT), or be named a National Merit Finalist or Semi-Finalist.
+ACT Superscores are accepted.

 - Enroll full-time at an approved postsecondary institution in Mississippi in a program of study leading to a first certificate, first associate’s or first bachelor’s degree.